weddingjuma/osen-laravel-mpesa/README.md

     MPESA_TIMEOUT="0"

 Both the validation and confirmation URLs output a success response.
-To actually validate/confirm the transaction before outputing the response, you can pass your callbacks as query variables.
-For instance if you have a controller called `MpesaCheck`, with a `validate` method for validation - or a Model called `MpesaPayment` you can register them as follows.
+To actually validate/confirm the transaction before outputing the response, you can define your callbacks in the .env file - they are passed as query variables at the various enpoints.
+For instance if you have a controller called `MpesaCheck`, with a `validate` method for validation - or a Model called `MpesaPayment` you can register them like below.
 Remember to add the full namespace of the class.

     MPESA_VALIDATE="App\Http\Controllers\MpesaCheck@validate"
     MPESA_VALIDATE="App\MpesaPayment@index"